SetProcessMitigationPolicy function

 Setting mitigation policy for a process helps prevent an attacker from exploiting security vulnerabilities.
 Use the SetProcessMitigationPolicy function to enable or disable security mitigation programmatically.

-For maximum effectiveness, mitigation policies should be applied during process initialization.
+For maximum effectiveness, mitigation policies should be applied before or during process initialization.
 For example, setting the ASLR policy that enables forced relocation of images is effective only if it is applied before all of the images in a process have been loaded.

 ASLR mitigation policies cannot be made less restrictive after they have been applied.